bandprotocol/bandpress/docs/tcd.md

 ## Breaking Down TCD

 TCD is in many ways similar to [Delegated Proof of Stake](https://en.bitcoinwiki.org/wiki/DPoS) consensus.
-Tokeh holders collectively elect data providers by staking their token in the name of the candidates.
+Token holders collectively elect data providers by staking their token in the name of the candidates.
 Data providers have the authority to provide data to the public, and earn a portion of the fees collected from data query.

 - A community member who wishes to become a data provider deploys **Data Source Contract**.
 He or she then **registers** to become a provider candidate by staking `min_provider_stake` token.